TotallyInformation/newblog/src/content/posts/2024-11/using-github-copilot.md

 ---
 title: 'My experiences with GitHub CoPilot'
-description: |
-  Using this article to capture my thoughts and feelings about GitHub CoPilot and its integration to Visual Studio Code starting in November 2024.
-Also assessing value for money for an unfunded open source developer.
+description: 'Capturing my thoughts on GitHub CoPilot and its integration with VSCode, assessing its value for an unfunded open source developer.'
 created: 2024-11-06 11:37:10
-updated: 2024-11-15 17:33:54
+updated: 2024-11-16 16:31:47

 draft: false
 tags: ["vscode","github","copilot","ai","llm"]